GEOG0231/cartMaterials/terrain_study/shaded_relief_tasks.md

 _To adjust the contrast of a layer._

-1. Click on the layer or folder that you want to change.
+1. Click on the layer or group folder that you want to change.
 2. Click on the adjustment button (half-moon circle, bottom center of layers panel)> Levels.
 3. Adjust the numbers directly below the histogram to change the data range (the min and max data value to distinguish with the grayscale ramp).
 4. Adjust the output levels to change the colors used to display the min and max data values.
 Increasing the minimum output will reduce the strength of black, while decreasing the maximum output will reduce the strength of white.